EmilRamsvik/Digital-Garden/docs/Economics/Economics.md

 - [Article on cooperation and how it increases welfare](https://ergodicityeconomics.com/2023/08/29/for-to-withhold-is-to-perish/)
 - [Baumol Effect - Wages in low productivity increasing sectors have to increase to compete with higher productivity sectors](https://en.wikipedia.org/wiki/Baumol_effect)
 - [Blog series about things like economics.](https://greyenlightenment.com/) Also, there are some funny takedowns of N.N.
 Taleb, who could use a couple of tablespoons of *humblebrew*.
 - [Wrights Law](https://ark-invest.com/wrights-law/#:~:text=Pioneered%20by%20Theodore%20Wright%20in,fall%20by%20a%20constant%20percentage.)
-About the decreasing cost of the
+About the decreasing cost of goods with an increase in production.
+- [Monopsony](https://en.wikipedia.org/wiki/Monopsony) A single buyer controls the market as the major purchaser of goods and services.
+[Oligopsony](https://en.wikipedia.org/wiki/Oligopsony) is the same but just a few major purchasers

 # Thoughts